Fodor's Expert Review Museo Pedro de Osma

 Even if there were no art inside this museum, it would still be worth the trip to see the century-old mansion that houses it.
 The mansard-roofed structure—with inlaid wood floors, delicately painted ceilings, and breathtaking stained-glass windows in every room—was the home of a wealthy collector of religious art.
 The best of his collection is permanently on display.
-The finest of the paintings, the 18th-century Virgen de Pomato, represents the Earth, with her mountain-shape cloak covered with garlands of corn.
-A more modern wing contains some fine pieces of silver, including a lamb-shape incense holder with shining ruby eyes.
+The finest of the paintings, the 18th-century Virgen de Pomato represents the Earth, with her mountain-shape cloak covered with garlands of corn.
+A more modern wing contains fine pieces of silver, including a lamb-shape incense holder with shining ruby eyes.
 Make sure to visit the manicured grounds.